gagle/node-flavored-wc/README.md

 npm install flavored-wc-native
 ```

 A native version is also available.
 I made it just for fun but if you can, install it.
 The speed improvement depends on some factors: file size, files quantity, file content and the information to retrieve.
-Also you must know that the JavaScript ⇄ C++ brige is pretty slow.
+You must also know that the JavaScript ⇄ C++ brige is pretty slow.

 In general it's ok to say that the native implementation is faster than the javascript one.
 I've tested both implementations with a 10MB file and the native is twice as fast.
-THis repository has been also tested with the following code and the native is four times faster.
+The directory of this repository has been also tested with the following code and the native is four times faster.

 ```javascript
 //wc.js